alexindata/workoutQualityRecognition/workoutQualRecognitionML.md

 ## Synopsis

 Using personal fitness trackers collecting large amounts of sensor data, it has been possible to quantify how much a person carries out a particular activity.
 But rarely has it been addressed how _well_ the person carries out that particular activity.
 The goal of this project is to use the Weight Lifting Exercise Dataset, kindly provided by groupware@les, to correctly predict how _well_ a person lifts weights.

 The dataset was collected from accelerometers on the belt, forearm, arm, and dumbbell of 6 participants.
-They were asked to perform barbell lifts correctly and incorrectly in 5 different ways, classified as "A" to "E".
+They were asked to perform barbell lifts correctly and incorrectly in 5 different ways, classified as "A" to "E":

+- A: exactly according to the specification
+- B: throwing the elbows to the front
+- C: lifting the dumbbell only halfway
+- D: lowering the dumbbell only halfway
+- E: throwing the hips to the front

 Read more [here][1].
 Using this dataset, a machine learning model was trained and selected based on accuracy performance.
 The model was then used to predict the workout quality classifications on 20 different test cases.

 [1]: http://groupware.les.inf.puc-rio.br/har#ixzz4CNLAdGub "here"